nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ~~~

 ### Category Management
+If you like customising your own list, you can do so by categorising your books and quotes.

 #### Add categories: `add -c`
 Add one or more categories to a specified book or quote.